vmware-tanzu/velero/docs/faq.md

 inadvertently deleted backups, etc., all of which can be avoided by using a separate bucket per Ark instance.

-Related to this, if you need to restore a backup from cluster A into cluster B, please use [restore-only][1] mode in cluster B's Ark instance while it's configured to use cluster A's bucket.
+Related to this, if you need to restore a backup from cluster A into cluster B, please use restore-only mode in cluster B's Ark instance (via the `--restore-only` flag on the `ark server` command specified in your Ark deployment) while it's configured to use cluster A's bucket.
 This will ensure no new backups are created, and no existing backups are deleted or overwritten.

-[1]: config-definition.md#main-config-parameters